 How To Store Cookies

 Cookies can be kept in an airtight container at room temperature for 3 to 4 days.
-You can also freeze them for up to 3 months in a freezer bag.
+You can also freeze them in a freezer bag for up to 3 months.
+You can read all my Tips For Freezing Cookie Dough if you’d like to prepare them ahead of time or save some of the batch for later.

 How To Serve Espresso Cookies